 - Up to 4% for bands 5 through 8

 - Up to 7% for bands 9 through 11

 - Up to 10% for bands 12 through 14

-- Up to 15% for bands 15 through 17 this represents an increase of 5% in the maximum EPI opportunity and reflects trends in the broader public sector for Vice President Levels.
+- Up to 15% for bands 15 through 17

 The amount of the payout opportunity is flexible to recognize that employees may achieve some but not all key performance goals.
 Each college can establish their own internal policies/guidelines regarding the apportioning of payouts for various levels of exceptional achievement, subject to ability to pay.